akiidjk/DiscordCTFHelper/docs/RAD_en.md

 ## Use Cases

-### Use Case 1: Initial setup of the bot
+### Use Case 1: Initial configuration of the bot

-- **Actors**: Discord server administrator.
+- **Actors**: User with administrator permissions in the Discord server.
-- **Description**: The server administrator runs the `/init` command to configure basic settings for handling CTFs.
+- **Description**: The Server User runs the `/init` command to configure the basic settings for handling CTFs.
 - **Main Flow**:
-  1. The administrator runs the `/init` command specifying the categories and the role to manage CTFs.
+  1. The User runs the `/init` command specifying the categories and role to manage CTFs.
   2. The bot saves the settings and confirms the configuration.
 - **Extensions**:
   - If the `/init` command does not include all the necessary parameters, the bot sends an error message and requests the missing information.
-- **Pre-conditions**: The one sending the message must have the necessary permissions to execute the command.
+- **Pre-conditions**: The User sending the message must have the necessary permissions to run the command.
 - **Post-conditions**: The bot configuration is completed, ready for use.

 ### Use Case 2: Creating a CTF event

-- **Actors**: Administrator of the Discord server.
+- **Actors**: User with the role defined in /init in the Discord server.
-- **Description**: Administrator creates a new CTF event using the `/create_ctf` command.
+- **Description**: User creates a new CTF event using the `/create_ctf` command.
 - **Main Flow**:
-  1. The administrator sends the `/create_ctf` command with the event URL to CTFTime.
+  1. The User sends the `/create_ctf` command with the event URL on CTFTime.
   2. The bot retrieves the event information from the CTFTime API.
   3. The bot creates a channel in the “CTF Active” category and publishes an embed with the event details.
   4. The bot creates a Discord event for the CTF, defining the start and end dates.